-- 1. Turn on the computer and watch the monitor screen. - 2.
-When the message Press <CTRL> for SCSISelect Utility appears, press Ctrl+A. If you have set a supervisor password, you are prompted to type the password. - 3.
-Use the arrow keys to select the channel for which you want to change settings and press Enter.

-- 4. Select Configure/View SCSI Controller Setting; then, select HostRAID. - 5.
+- 1. Turn on the computer. - When the prompt Press <CTRL> for SCSISelect Utility appears, press Ctrl+A. If you have set a supervisor password, you are prompted to type the password. - 3.
+Use the arrow keys to select the channel for which you want to change settings, and press Enter. - 4.
+Select Configure/View SCSI Controller Setting; then, select HostRAID. - 5.
 Select Enabled. - 6.
 Press Esc; then, select Yes to save the changes.

-Using the SCSI HostRAID feature: The instructions in this section describe how to access the SCSI RAID feature from the SCSISelect Utility program and perform an initial RAID level-1 configuration on your computer.
-If you install a different type of RAID adapter in your computer, use the configuration method described in the instructions that come with that adapter to view or change SCSI settings for attached devices.
+Using the SCSI HostRAID feature: The instructions in this section describe how to access the SCSI RAID feature from the SCSISelect Utility program and perform an initial RAID level-1 configuration.
+If you install a different type of RAID adapter in the computer, use the configuration method described in the instructions that come with that adapter to view or change SCSI settings for attached devices.